-Before buying a Blanchard magnolia you need to be sure it’s a suitable tree for your area.
+Before buying a Blanchard Magnolia you need to be sure it’s a suitable tree for your area.
 It’s a southern tree and not as hardy as some other species.
 It will thrive in USDA hardiness zones 7 to 9, so it’s not a good choice for New England or much of the northern Midwest.
 In climates like St. Louis it’s not reliably tough enough to survive the winter.
 If you’re towards the northern edge of its range make sure you choose a sheltered spot where it will be protected from the worst of the wind, and be aware that in hard winters it can become partly deciduous and lose a lot of leaves.
 It can also be sensitive to urban pollution, so this tree is a better choice for gardens in the suburbs or in rural areas where the air is cleaner.

-It’s important to get the soil right when planting a Blanchard magnolia.
+It’s important to get the soil right when planting a Blanchard Magnolia.
 It prefers moist, well-drained soil that’s organically rich and slightly acidic.
 Neutral or slightly alkaline soils can be suitable if properly prepared and pH-altered; digging in some moss will probably be enough with neutral ground but if it’s alkaline you’re going to need some rock sulfur.

-Select the site carefully too.
-This tree will be quite large when mature so make sure it’s not going to interfere with other trees, power lines or structures.
+When adding a Blanchard Southern Magnolia Tree to your property, select the planing location carefully.
+This tree will be quite large when mature, so make sure it’s not going to interfere with other trees, power lines or structures.
 The roots can also be a hazard for basement walls or paths.
-Because of its size and southern origins the Blanchard magnolia will do best in full sun.
+Because of its size and southern origins the Blanchard Magnolia will do best in full sun.
 When it’s mature it won’t be in shade anyway, but this is definitely a sun-loving plant.
 As a young tree it can still do well in partial shade but morning sunlight is definitely something you need to aim for.

-This magnolia needs some maintenance but it’s not overly demanding.
+This Magnolia needs some maintenance but it’s not overly demanding.
 It’s important to keep the roots moist, so in summer consider a four inch layer of organic mulch around it.
 Alternatively a well maintained lawn growing up to the trunk will do a very good job.
 Pruning is not advisable in most cases; if branches want to grow down to the ground let them do it if you can.
 Adding some balanced slow-release fertilizer every couple of years will do a lot to keep your Blanchard in top condition.
 There are no particular problems with insect pests.